 Most personal injury attorneys work on a contingency basis, which typically means that if you don’t win your case, your attorney won’t seek payment from you.
 However, if you do win your case and receive restitution from the party who caused the accident, you would be expected to pay your attorney a portion or percentage of your recovery amount.

-A personal injury lawsuit may seem intimidating when you first begin, but for most victims, it is well worth the time and effort to cover their expenses and receive restitution.
 To discuss your case, contact an attorney at Levine Law, a leading Denver personal injury law firm, today.